 “There are a number of benefits to meeting with a debt counsellor.
 You can expect personal support during a challenging time in your life.
-A trained credit counsellor will help you analyse your debt and discuss some of the reasons behind your debt problem.
+A trained credit counsellor will help you analyze your debt and discuss some of the reasons behind your debt problem.
 They can also recommend an appropriate strategy, based on the analysis for you to pay down your debt, which may include a debt management plan,” says Jeff Schwartz, executive director, Consolidated Credit Canada.

 “One of the real-life tools that a debt counsellor will be able to help you with is establishing a working household budget, which is crucial to being able to pay down your current debt load and to staying debt-free in the future,” says Schwartz.

 Are you curious to learn more about debt counselling and debt management programs?
 Read on.

 It is essential that you choose a credit counselling agency that is reputable.
 Unfortunately, there are a number of companies out there that don’t have your best interests at heart.
 Before you agree to work with a company, make sure that they have an accreditation with memberships in a provincial or national association.
 You can also check with the Better Business Bureau.
 Similarly, make sure that you are working with a credit counsellor who is properly trained.

 A debt management program (DMP) is a personalized strategy that is done with the assistance of a credit counsellor that will let you pay down your debts once and for all.
 In a DMP, your credit counsellor negotiates a payment schedule on your behalf with your creditors.
 Many unsecured debts (even medical bills, for instance) can be included in a debt management program.